jdepoix/youtube-transcript-api/README.md

  This code uses an undocumented part of the YouTube API, which is called by the YouTube web-client.
 So there is no guarantee that it won't stop working tomorrow, if they change how things work.
 I will however do my best to make things working again as soon as possible if that happens.
 So if it stops working, let me know!

-## Donation
+## Donations

-If this project makes you happy by reducing your development time, you can make me happy by treating me to a cup of coffee :)
+If this project makes you happy by reducing your development time, you can make me happy by treating me to a cup of coffee, or become a [Sponsor of this project](https://github.com/sponsors/jdepoix) :)

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BAENLEW8VUJ6G&source=url)